ROVI-org/auto-soh/docs/estimators/online/conversions.rst

     operator = LinearConversionOperator(additive_array=mean, multiplicative_array=std)

-- *Strongly Correlated Variables* can be combined to form a lower-dimensional coordinate systems with the :class:`~moirae.estimators.online.filters.conversions.LinearOperator`.
+- *Variables with Defined Ranges* can be enforced by employing tools such as the :class:`~moirae.estimators.online.filters.conversions.AbsoluteValueOperator` (*in progress*).

+- *Dimensionality Reduction* by combining coordinated variables with the :class:`~moirae.estimators.online.filters.conversions.LinearConversionOperator`.
 (Example TBD)
-- *Variables with Defined Ranges* can be enforced by employing the (TBD).